thiagorobert/thiagorobert.github.io/_posts/2022-01-26-conjunction-data-message.markdown

 One of the reasons for [satellite monitoring](/2022/01/03/satellite-tracking.html) is to avoid collisions.
-Most modern satellites are capable of maneuvering out of harm's way as needed, at least until they run out of fuel.
+Most modern satellites are capable of maneuvering out of harm's way, at least until they run out of fuel.
 All they need is information about possible threats, which is provided by the [Space Surveillance Network (SSN)](https://en.wikipedia.org/wiki/United_States_Space_Surveillance_Network), other government-level players, and [LeoLabs](https://www.leolabs.space/collision-avoidance/).